sovrynn/ecdo/6-LITERATURE-MEDIA/velikovsky/README.md

 147, a spot where Velikovsky seems incorrect: We do not know of any vestiges of human culture, aside from that of the Neolithic age, nor of any navigating nation, 9,000 years before Solon... hatever the source of the error, the most probable date of the sinking of Atlantis would be in the middle of the second millen- nium, 900 years before Solon,

 148: The history of Greece knows two great natural catastrophes: the floods of Deucalion and of Ogyges.
 One of them, usually that of Deucalion, is described by Greek authors as having been simultane- ous with the conflagration of Phaethon.

+149: Eusebius placed the Flood of Deucalion and the conflagration of Phaethon in the fifty-second year of Moses’ life.
+Augustine also synchronizedtheFloodofDeucalionwiththetimeofMoses; he assumed that the Flood of Ogyges took place earlier.

+A chronologist of the seventh century (Isidore, bishop of Seville) dated the Flood of Deucalion in the time of Moses; chronologists of the seventeenth century likewise calculated that the Flood of Deu- calion took place in the time of Moses, close to but not simultaneous
+7
+with the Exodus.

-Interesting theory about why Ogyges must have come after Deucalion.
+150: Interesting theory from Velikovsky about why Ogyges must have come after Deucalion.
+And that Ogyges occurred in the days of Joshua, around 1500 BC (I presume).

 ## References to wind in WIC